-Ten Mile Peak to Peak (Tenmile Range Traverse) is a 12.8 mile moderately trafficked loop trail located near Frisco, CO that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Ten Mile Peak to Peak (Tenmile Range Traverse) is a 12.8 mile moderately trafficked loop trail located near Frisco, Colorado that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from August until August.

 EXTREMELY difficult traverse of all 10 peaks in the Ten Mile range.
 Very technical class 3 scrambling most of the way between peaks 1-4, with several spots I would consider class 4.
 Did this in some pretty fierce wind and snow and had to bail out after peak 3 to the valley to the east and loop back around to the start.
 Very disappointing, but you don't mess with Mother Nature.
 This is a serious hike for serious hikers.
 Do your research and know what you are getting yourself into.
 Amazing hike though.
 I will be back for the rest of it in August when the snow has subsided.